particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/chartfilled.png)

-7. Now let's tweak In the Chart editor, click the "Customize" tab and expand the "Series" item.
+7. Now let's customize.
+In the Chart editor, click the "Customize" tab and expand the "Series" item.
 Select the "Temp" series.
 Then, change the type to "Line."

 ![](./images/04/templine.png)

-8. Now select the "Light" series and change the Type to "Columns."
+8. Now select the "Light" series and change the type to "Columns."

 ![](./images/04/lightline.png)